idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

 two steel plates at the ends, and a cylindrical lead core in the center.
 Continuum modeling of LR bearings is computationally expensive and impractical for applications involving large structures with several (tens to hundreds) isolators.
 Hence, a discrete, two-noded model for LR bearings developed by [citet:manishkumarmceer2015] is adopted here.
-The discrete isolator model has has six degrees of freedom (3 translations and 3 rotations) at each node and is capable of simulating nonlinear behavior of the LR bearing in both axial and shear directions.
+The discrete isolator model has six degrees of freedom (3 translations and 3 rotations) at each node and is capable of simulating nonlinear behavior of the LR bearing in both axial and shear directions.
 The physical model of the two node isolator element is shown in [fig:physicalmodelofbearing] [citep:manishkumarEESD2014].